 If not, you should.

 Let’s face it: different parts of your face have different concerns!
 The question is, what type of mask do you use on each area?
 While there’s always your favorite face mask to have on hand, we break down common problems that can happen on select areas of our face and a mask that can be used to help treat them.

 The Problem: Oiliness.
 Sensitive or dry cheeks, but an oily t-zone (nose, forehead and chin)?
 This is more common than you think, as this area tends to be oilier than other parts of the face.

-The Solution: To control oil in the T-Zone area, look for a mask, such as oatmeal, Saccharina latissima, lemongrass oil and lily of the valley.
+The Solution: To control oil in the T-Zone area, look for a face mask, with ingredients that can help, such as oatmeal, Saccharina latissima, lemongrass oil and lily of the valley.

 The Problem: Anything goes in this area, including sensitivity, dryness, oiliness/breakouts and uneven skin tone!

 The Solution (Sensitivity): Cheeks, for some, is one area that tends to be sensitive, reactive and turn red easily.
 To treat this, incorporate a mask with olive oil and olive leaf extracts, along with seaweed - all natural ingredients that help calm the appearance of sensitive skin and provide essential vitamins and proteins refresh stressed out skin.

 The Solution (Dryness): Cheeks that are super-dry?
 Give them a deep conditioning treatment with natural hydrating ingredients: Codium fragile subsp.
 Attanticum seaweed, a type of seaweed that is known to help increase moisture; Shea Butter with Vitamins A and E to nourish the skin; Mango Seed butter, rich emollient with various nutrients such as beta carotene, B1, B2, B3, B6, calcium, and magnesium.

 The Solution (Oiliness/Breakouts): If you experience oiliness or random breakouts, give your skin a deep pore cleanse and don’t be afraid to spot treat!
 A sea-mud mask based on Ichthammol, used to absorb excess sebum and help cleanse the skin and Kaolin Clay, can help reveal a clearer looking complexion.